High Order Semi-implicit WENO Schemes for All Mach Full Euler System of Gas Dynamics: Numerical Tests

 where $r=\sqrt{(x-0.5)^2+(y-0.5)^2}$.
 Periodic boundary conditions on both directions are used and the mesh is $N_x\times N_y=100\times 100$.
 The background velocity is $u_\infty=0.1$ moving in the $x$-direction, and we take $\eps=10^{-1}, 10^{-2}, 10^{-6}$.
 The rotation period is $2\pi/\omega=R\pi$ if $r\le R/2$.
 We take $T=R\pi$ as one rotating period \cite{boscarino2019high}.

-We define the ratio between the local and the maximum Mach number as \beq M_{\text{ratio}} =\sqrt{[(u-u_\infty)^2+v^2]/(\gamma p/\rho)}. \eeq In Fig. \ref{2dgresho} (top left), we show the surface plot of $M_{\text{ratio}}$ for the initial condition with $\eps=10^{-2}$, which is very similar for other $\epsilon$'s.
+We define the ratio between the local and the maximum Mach number as \beq M_{\text{ratio}} =\sqrt{[(u-u_\infty)^2+v^2]/(\gamma p/\rho)}. \eeq In Fig. \ref{2dgresho} (top left), we show the surface plot of $M_{\text{ratio}}$ for the initial condition with $\eps=10^{-2}$, which is very similar for other $\eps$'s.
 As time evolves, the solution will rotate while moving in the $x$-direction, but its shape will be kept.
 However, numerically the shape will be damped due to numerical viscosity.
-This is a standard example to check whether the numerical viscosity greatly depends on the parameter $\eps$ or not.
-For better illustration, we show the cutting plots along $x=0.5$ at three different times: $1/4$ period, $1/2$ period and $1$ full period, and compare them to the corresponding initial shapes, for $\eps=10^{-1}, 10^{-2}, 10^{-6}$ respectively.
+This is a standard example to check whether the numerical viscosity greatly depends on the parameter $\eps$ or not. {For better illustration, we show the cutting plots along $x=0.5$ at two different times: $1$ period and $2$ periods, for both schemes ``S4T3'' and ``S2T2'', and compare them to the corresponding initial shapes, for $\eps=10^{-1}, 10^{-2}, 10^{-6}$ respectively.
 In these plots, the vortex are shifted to the center by $-u_\infty t$ periodically.
-We can see that the shapes are preserved relatively well for our "S4T3" scheme.
-In Fig. \ref{2dgresho}, we also show the time evolution of the averaged kinetic energy, which is defined as \beq \text{kinetic energy } = \sum_{i,j}\left[(u(x_i,y_j,t)-u_\infty)^2+v(x_i,y_j,t)^2\right]/N_xN_y. \eeq We can see the conservation of kinetic energy is well maintained, and refining the mesh can greatly improve the conservation of the kinetic energy.
+Two meshes are used: $100\times100$ and $200\times200$.
+We can see that the shapes are preserved relatively well for both "S4T3" and ``S2T2'' schemes, and the results of ``S4T3'' are a little better than those of ``S2T2''.
+In Fig. \ref{2dgresho}, we also show the time evolution of the averaged kinetic energy, which is defined as \beq \text{kinetic energy } = \sum_{i,j}\left[(u(x_i,y_j,t)-u_\infty)^2+v(x_i,y_j,t)^2\right]/N_xN_y. \eeq We can see the conservation of kinetic energy is well maintained.
+For a coarse mesh $100\times100$, the high order scheme ``S4T3'' preserves the kinetic energy clearly better than ``S2T2''.
+Refining the mesh can greatly improve the conservation of the kinetic energy, and the differences between these two methods are reduced especially for small $\eps$'s.}

 \end{exa}

 \begin{exa} (Incompressible flow.)
 Finally we consider two problems in the incompressible flow regime by taking $\eps=10^{-6}$.
 One is the shear flow problem on $[0,2\pi]^2$ with \beq v(x,y,0) = \delta \cos(x), \quad u(x,y,0) = \left\{